The Norwich Society

 Coordinator: Kala Nobbs

-We are a relaxed and committed small group of five at full complement currently, who enjoy reading and discussing books relating to Norwich and Norfolk history.
+We are a relaxed and committed small group of six at full complement currently, who enjoy reading and discussing books relating to Norwich and Norfolk history.
 We could do with some fresh faces and viewpoints: anyone new who is interested in joining us is warmly invited to come along.
 Contact Kala Nobbs for more details if you would like to join.

 Find out more and read past Book Club reviews